You are here

 An example of the materials you prepare and use in your teaching to assist with student learning.
 Provide only one example, with a one-page explanation.

 Possibilities include, but are not limited to, a syllabus, lab assignment or pre-lab notes, lesson plan, homework assignment, classroom activity, quiz, or test.

 The explanation should address why you designed the example as you did.
 Your explanation might describe what you hoped to accomplish in developing this material for your students.

 The artifact does not need to conform to the paper, margin, and font specifications for the GATA portfolio, but examples of excessive length or awkward size can be difficult for the committee to evaluate.
 When choosing an example, consider providing a representative excerpt rather than the entire artifact.

 Narrative summary Summarize and discuss the qualitative and quantitative feedback on your teaching from students, colleagues, and supervisors.
 Such feedback may include student evaluations (SEIs) and/or department qualitative forms, feedback surveys, or other data that you use to evaluate your teaching effectiveness.

 Describe any adjustments or improvements that you have made in your teaching in response to this feedback.
 (1-2 pages).

-A copy of your Student Evaluation of Instruction for one course or a representative sample of student evaluations (three individual student evaluations from a single course, maximum) in response to a personal or departmental evaluation instrument.
+A copy of your "SEI Class Detail Report" (Blue) or "SEI Class Report" (Faculty Center) for one course or a representative sample of student evaluations (three individual student evaluations from a single course, maximum) in response to a personal or departmental evaluation instrument.

 All letters must be received by the application deadline.
 If we receive more than one letter from a faculty member/ TA administrator or from a student, only the first letter received in each category will be included in the award committee’s packet.